filecoin-project/devgrants/open-source-policy.md

 # Open Source Policy for Developer Grants

-By default, all grant-funded work must be open sourced under dual [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) and [MIT](http://opensource.org/licenses/MIT) licenses.
+By default, all grant-funded work must be open sourced under dual [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) and [MIT](http://opensource.org/licenses/MIT)  for code/software, and all non-code/non-software grant-funded work should be under
+[CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode) licenses.
 Projects should aim to adopt the open source licenses of existing repos to which they are contributing upstream rather than making exceptions.

 ## Other Open Source Licenses